What is Your Intention?

 Confinement

-I often say that I am putting all of the amazing nuggets of wisdom that come from my students with brain injuries into my future book and to share on my future Ted Talk.
+I often say that I am putting all of the amazing nuggets of wisdom that come from my students with brain injuries into my future book.
+Who knows, maybe someday a future Ted Talk.
 Wouldn’t that be amazing?

-Year after year and class after class, I am humbled at the insights that come from people living with brain injuries and feel so strongly that they can teach the world so many things about truly living.
-Over the years I have kept a little notebook with some of the teachings that they bring to my life and will often pull inspiration from that notebook in my everyday classes or in my personal life.
+Year after year I am humbled at the insights that come from people living with brain injuries.
+I feel so strongly that they can teach the world so many things about truly living.
+Over the years I have kept a little notebook with some of the teachings that they bring to my life.
+It is common that I often pull inspiration from that notebook and share with others.

 This one is a keeper.

 I have been teaching from the theme of freedom this month.
 According to Webster’s dictionary, freedom is defined as having the ability to think, speak and act without hindrance or restraint.
 As we broke down each of those areas and shared the hinderances in our lives it is easy to see that everyone has certain hinderances or restraints that keep them from living fully free.
 For some, it is living without the ability to move their legs, or for others it is not being able to drive or work.
-For me although I can drive and work, I have certain physical limitations and responsibilities that keep me from being fully free in my actions.
+Although I can drive and work, I have certain physical limitations and responsibilities that keep me from being fully free in my actions.

 We then moved onto our ability to speak without hinderance or restraint and it was evident that while the idea of free speech exists, there is a limitation to what we can all say and not get into a little hot water, whether that it within our own home or in the community.

 We finished our discussion with the realization that the only true place we have freedom is in our thoughts.
-We are all free to think what we think and no matter what our challenges or our struggles are, it is ultimately what do with it through our mindset.
+It was decided that we are all free to think what we think.
+No matter what our challenges or our struggles are, it is ultimately what do with it through our mindset.

 Here is the moment of ah-ha that has stayed in my heart for weeks.
 As we were closing up our discussion on living freedom, this was spoken: